Top 10 Reasons to Buy Wild-Caught U.S. Shrimp vs. Farm-Raised Imported Shrimp

-Here at Wild American Shrimp, you may see us talking a lot about the virtues of our Wild American shrimp the ultimate, most tasty shrimp in the world, which are caught in the Gulf of Mexico and South Atlantic.
+Here at Wild American Shrimp, you may see us talking a lot about the virtues of our wild-caught, American shrimp — the tastiest shrimp in the world, all caught in the Gulf of Mexico and South Atlantic Ocean.
 But how do you know which shrimp to buy in the store or order in a restaurant when 90-94% of them are imported and farm-raised?
-Here’s our guide to help you along –a good definition along with our top 10 reasons you want to insist on shrimp that wild-caught in U.S. warm waters.
+Here’s our guide to help you along — with helpful definitions along with our top 10 reasons you want to insist on shrimp that are wild-caught in warm U.S. waters.

-IMPORTED, FARM-RAISED: Farm-raised, imported shrimp that are raised in ponds in a foreign country that has very loose regulations compared to U.S. regulations.
+IMPORTED, FARM-RAISED: Farm-raised, imported shrimp that are raised in ponds in a foreign country with very loose regulations compared to the United States.

-WILD-CAUGHT, U.S. SHRIMP: Our wild-caught U.S. shrimp, on the other hand, are shrimp that have been caught on boats by fishermen from a natural ocean habitat, in our case the warm waters of Gulf of Mexico or the South Atlantic.
+WILD-CAUGHT, U.S. SHRIMP: Our wild-caught American shrimp, on the other hand, are shrimp that have been caught on boats by fishers from their natural ocean habitat, in our case: the warm waters of the Gulf of Mexico or South Atlantic Ocean.

 TOP 10 REASONS TO CHOOSE WILD AMERICAN SHRIMP: